 - You can also contact us by the same method to change, correct, or delete your personal information controlled by North Herts CVS regarding your profile at any time.
 Please note though that, if you have shared any information with others through social media channels, that information may remain visible, even if your account is deleted.

-- You are also free to close your membership with us through our Information and Communications Officer.
-If you do so, your membership will be deactivated.
+- You are also free to close your membership with us, If you do so, your membership will be deactivated.
 However, we may retain archived copies of your information should we be required by law or for legitimate business purposes (including to help address fraud and spam).

 - You can unsubscribe from receiving marketing emails from us by clicking the “unsubscribe” link at the bottom of any email.
 Once you do this, you will no longer receive any emails from us.

 - If you are subscribed to more than one of our mailing lists, and wish to remove your details from all of them, please email us directly and request the removal of your details from all our mailing lists.